garydunkerley/garydunkerley.github.io/_pages/about.md

 ## A little about me...

 I'm a second-year at UGA who's passionate about math in general, but especially low-dimensional topology and geometry.
-When not doing math, I enjoy cooking, reading about environmental ethics, and spending time outdoors.
+When not doing math I enjoy cooking, spending time outdoors, and hanging out with cats.

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.